Azure/Industrial-IoT/README.md

     docker run microsoft/iot-edge-opc-publisher <applicationname> [<iothubconnectionstring>] [options]

 ## Using it as a module (container) in Azure IoT Edge
-[Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge) Microsoft's Intelligent Edge framework and OpcPublisher is ready to be used as a module to run in IoT Edge.
+OPC Publisher is ready to be used as a module to run in [Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge) Microsoft's Intelligent Edge framework.
 We recommend to take a look on the information available on the beforementioned link and use then the information provided here.

 To add OPC Publisher as module to your IoT Edge deployment, you go to the Azure portal and navigate to your IoTHub and: